bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:07 PM CT, February 28</p>
+<p class="updated_time"> Latest data: 10:41 PM CT, February 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 56°, which is 11° *colder* than yesterday.
-Tomorrow is expected to be 15° *colder* than today.
+Tomorrow is expected to be 16° *colder* than today.

 Currently:

-- 29°
+- 28°
-- Mostly Clear
+- Breezy
-- 77% humidity
+- 78% humidity
-- 16 mph wind
+- 14 mph wind
-- 23% cloud cover
+- 0% cloud cover
-- 36 AQI 🟩
+- 35 AQI 🟩
 - 0.3 inches of snow and 0.02 inches of rain expected in the next 48 hours